osbuild/guides/cloud-dot-redhat/src/image-builder-in-stage.md

 Save the file as “image-builder-request.json”.

-Given the JSON file above, Image Builder will create a RHEL 8 AMI image for x86\_64 architecture and upload it to AWC EC2.
+Given the JSON file above, Image Builder will create a RHEL 8 AMI image for x86\_64 architecture and upload it to AWS EC2.
 It will then share the AMI with the specified account.

 Now trigger a new compose:
 ```